sagarsv04/OutOfOrderSimulator/README.md

-# InstructionSetSimulator
+# Out of Order Simulator

 An instruction set simulator coded in C language, which mimics the behavior of a microprocessor by "reading" instructions and maintaining internal variables which represent the processor's registers.

-Project 2 - APEX Pipeline Simulator
+Project 2 - APEX Out of Order Simulator
 ============

 A simple implementation of Out of Order APEX Pipeline